ydebilloez/kvms-easy/README.md

 It supports all processor types such as running ARM on x86 or running x86 on ARM which is not available with other VM solutions.

-Moreover, the host system can decide to share a folder amongst all virtual environments, share it's network connexion in bridged mode or create a host only network for local development.
+Moreover, the host system can decide to share a folder with all virtual environments, share it's network connection in bridged mode or create a host only network for local development.

 The VMs are accessible in a browser, on VNC, RDP, SSH or on command line.